maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 - search for files with `META_DATA_ATTR_NAME` is `author` and `META_DATA_ATTR_VALUE` is `Lewis Carroll`.
 Do you know these files? -- add some more lewis carroll stories in public and metadata so they get more search hits

 > **_Food for brain:_**
->
+> You went through the process of adding metadata.
+Does the above exercise show you the value of doing so?
+Think of scenarios where in future you could easily find data with simple keyword search using metadata which would not have been possible without the metadata.
 > * Can you relate to the material you went through above with your daily work?
+Think data upload/download, data sharing and colaboration.
 > * Now can you think of the FAIR principles and how they are applicable here?

 ## 10. What next?
-Now that you know the basic data handling in iRODS, you can follow the next section which is about setting up a data processing pipeline while still retaining data provenance with the data handling tool discussed in this section [iRODS in HPC](7-iRODS-in-HPC.md).
+Now that you know the basic data handling in iRODS, you can follow the next section which is about setting up a data processing pipeline [iRODS in HPC](x-iRODS-in-HPC.md).